 The District participates in a variety of community events throughout the year.
 An educational and engaging booth is set up that includes live mosquito and mosquitofish displays, a bug box, a repellent display, free individual repellent packets and a variety of message reinforcement items.
 Staff is available to answer questions on District activities and to promote our various services.
-In 2014 we participated in 30 community events reaching close to 30,000 people.
+In 2015 we participated in 34 community events reaching close to 35,000 people.

-FIGHT THE BITE CONTEST AND CALENDAR
+FIGHT THE BITE CONTEST

 In an effort to continue educating and informing our community about mosquitoes and WNV, the District hosted a Fight the Bite Calendar Page Contest for Sacramento and Yolo county students in grades K-12.
 Students were asked to create a calendar page encouraging the audience to practice one or all of the District D's of Mosquito Prevention.
-Twelve winners were selected from 3,021 entries and were announced during Mosquito and West Nile virus Awareness Week.
-Individual winners and their schools received a cash prize and the first place winners in all three categories recorded a public service announcement that aired throughout the summer on Radio Disney.
-Calendars were produced from the artwork of the twelve winning student entries and a total of 10,000 calendars were distributed at various activities throughout Sacramento and Yolo counties.
+Twelve winners were selected from 2298 entries and were announced during Mosquito Awareness Week.
+Individual winners and their schools received a cash prize for educational materials.
+Winning artwork was featured on social media, displayed on the District website and used for advertising purposes.
+In addition, each school received framed artwork for display and to showcase their winners.